textX/Arpeggio/docs/configuration.md

 !!! warning
     Be aware that [semantic analysis](semantics.md) operates on nodes of finished parse tree.
-Therefore, it you use [tree reduction](configuration.md#parse-tree-reduction) visitor methods will not
+Therefore, if you use [tree reduction](configuration.md#parse-tree-reduction), visitor methods will not
     get called for the removed nodes.